Like it? Pin it!

 - FREE In-Store Events at American Girl

-- Learn more about technology with the Apple Store Kids Summer Camp!
+- Sign up for the FREE Apple Store Kids Summer Camp!

 Make some Homemade Crockpot Applesauce